 Understanding Your Financial Aid Award - International Students

-Your total budget is composed of the billed expenses of tuition, student services fee, health services fee, and room and board, plus a personal allowance, an allowance to cover the required health insurance fee, and an additional allowance to contribute toward the annual cost of round-trip airfare.
+Your total budget is composed of the billed expenses of tuition, student services fee, health services fee, and housing and food (also known as room and board), plus an allowance towards the cost of books and supplies, an allowance for other personal expenses, an allowance to cover the required health insurance fee, and an additional allowance to contribute toward the annual cost of round-trip airfare.

 It is possible that you will have some additional expenses which are not covered in your budget and which you or your family will need to cover in addition to the expected family contribution:

 - Initial Supplies: During your first year here you may need to purchase such items as sheets, blankets and winter clothing if you are from a warm weather area.
 We can give you suggestions on where to purchase winter coats and boots at reasonable prices.

 - Vacation: Since the dormitories and dining halls are normally closed during vacation periods and over the summer, you will need to support yourself during these times.
 Many international students spend vacation time with relatives, friends, or their host family, and room in groups over the summer in order to share expenses.
 Often students work on campus for a part of the summer to pay for a ticket home for the remainder of the summer.